julioolvr/blog/source/posts/2016-06-16-telegram-bot-fsm-async-await.md

 Note that we have to pass the options as a string, so we'll use `JSON.stringify` for that.

-`sendMessage` returns a promise, that gets resolved with the sent message once it went through and which has some interesting information about it, namely its id which can be used to wait for a reply. `node-telegram-bot-api` has a method called `onReplyToMessage` which will execute a callback when a message comes that is a reply for a specified message id.
+`sendMessage` returns a promise that gets resolved with the sent message once it went through and which has some interesting information about it, namely its id which can be used to wait for a reply. `node-telegram-bot-api` has a method called `onReplyToMessage` which will execute a callback when a message comes that is a reply for a specific message id.
 So let's put those two together to handle our user's first reply:

 ```js